 Does the CPAP Have You Wondering or Confused?

 Are you interested in learning more about CPAP?
-If you live in the Omaha area or can travel to our Omaha office, and you’re unsure if CPAP is right for you, call Dr. Roubal’s dental office at (402) 493-4175.
+If you live in the Omaha area or can travel to our Omaha office, and you’re unsure if Continuous Positive Airway Pressure is right for you, call Dr. Roubal’s dental office at (402) 493-4175.
 Patients can also contact us online in order to set up an appointment to discuss CPAP and other sleep apnea treatment options that are out there.
 Don’t let your sleep apnea go untreated!
 Dr. Roubal can help find the ideal treatment that you need.